List of The Dumping Ground characters: Floss Guppy

 Floss doesn't appear much or have many major story-lines in Series 1 of The Dumping Ground.
 She arrives at Elm Tree House midway into the series and meets Harry, who gives him a tour around the house.
-When they get to Harry's room, Floss is drawn to Jeff and asks to hold him.
+When they reach Harry's room, Floss is drawn to Jeff and asks to hold him.
 Harry agrees and tries to get Jeff back from her but she refuses, only agreeing to put him back after the tour is over.
 During the tour, Harry tells Floss about the bad things that happened (such as Lily falling off the roof and Tee falling out of a tree) which scares her off.
 She ends up in the garden and comforts Faith (who had gotten news about her brother).
-Faith convinces Floss to go find Harry after telling her that Harry is a good kid.
+Faith convinces Floss to go find Harry after telling her that Harry is a good boy.
 She reunites with Harry and along with Mike, paint Floss' bedroom to look like the jungle.
 Floss claims it's for Jeff because he wants to move in.
 Harry tries to get Jeff back but Floss blackmails him into keeping Jeff by threatening to tell Mike that Harry scared Floss off.
 He gives up as Floss smirks in victory.